 Ethanol is a small 2-carbon alcohol that, due to its small size and alcoholic hydroxyl group, is soluble in both aqueous and lipid environments.
 This allows ethanol to freely pass from body fluids into cells.
 Since the portal circulation from the gut passes first through the liver, the bulk of ingested alcohol is metabolized in the liver.
 The process of ethanol oxidation involves at least 3 distinct enzymatic pathways.
 The most significant pathway, responsible for the bulk of ethanol metabolism, is that initiated by alcohol dehydrogenase, ADH.
 ADH is an NAD+-requiring enzyme expressed at high concentrations in hepatocytes.
 Animal cells (primarily hepatocytes) contain cytosolic ADH, which oxidizes ethanol to acetaldehyde.
 Acetaldehyde then enters the mitochondria where it is oxidized to acetate by one of several aldehyde dehydrogenases (ALDHs).
 A cytosolic ALDH exists but is responsible for only a minor amount of acetaldehyde oxidation.

 The second major pathway for ethanol metabolism is the microsomal ethanol-oxidizing system (MEOS), which involves the NADPH-dependent cytochrome P450 enzyme, CYP2E1.
 The MEOS pathway is induced in individuals who chronically consume alcohol.

 The third pathway involves a nonoxidative pathway catalyzed by fatty acid ethyl ester (FAEE) synthase.
-This latter pathway results in the formation of fatty acid ethyl esters and takes place primarily in the ...
+This latter pathway results in the formation of fatty acid ethyl esters and takes place primarily ...